LoopKit/loopdocs/README.md

 ⚠️ Do not apply this workaround without considering the above options (entity and name) first as it has a drawback.
 When using the `<span translate="no">` element, make sure to review the translated output to ensure it retains the correct context and formatting.
-You can also refer to the provided flowchart diagram for a visual representation of the conditional text transformation rules.
+You can also refer to the above flowchart diagram for a visual representation of the conditional text transformation rules.

-ℹ️ The disadvantage is that we split the sentence into 2 parts, one before and one after the ignored text.
+ℹ️ The disadvantage is that using `<span translate="no">` splits the sentence into 2 parts, one before and one after the non translated text.
 The automatic translation can sometimes get confused by this and treat them as 2 separate sentences to be translated independently.
-To fix this, you may have to rewrite the sentence slightly, such as moving the `text` to the right end of the sentence.
+- **Rewrite the sentence** slightly, such as moving the `text` to the left or right end of the sentence.
 This process may require some trial and error to find the best approach.

 ### Links